FGMEMBERS/bluebird/readme.txt

     Create a new file in the Models/Liveries directory by copying an existing one, then change the colors as desired.
-    See the livery-template.rgb file in the Models/Textures directory, edit with an editor capable of writing SGI and RGB files (like GiMP) Draw in the non-black areas, following the dots that correspond to the fuselage surface, then save as a new filename.RGB Support for next OSG version:
+    See the livery-template.rgb file in the Models/Textures directory, edit with an editor capable of writing SGI and RGB files (like GIMP) Draw in the non-black areas, following the dots that correspond to the fuselage surface, then save as a new filename.RGB Support for next OSG version: